-If your horse has something in their hoof like a stone and you take them out for a hard ride, it could be very painful and potentially very harmful to them.
+Your horse definitely needs to be groomed before and after every ride to keep their coat—and especially their hooves—clean.
+If your horse has something in their hoof (like a stone, for example) and you take them out for a hard ride, it could be very painful and potentially harmful to them.

 After a ride, when your horse is sweaty, grooming helps to dry them off and prevents them from getting cold and stiff.
 This also reduces injury and keeps your horse happier and healthier!

-Ideally, your horse should be groomed every day, even when they are not being ridden.
+Ideally, your horse should be groomed every day (even when they are not being ridden).

 You should ideally go through the basic grooming 4-step regimen outlined here with your horse on the following 3 occasions: